October 29, 2026 7-11pm

 SUBMISSION GUIDELINES

-All entry forms must be received by 11:59pm on 10/9/2022.
+DEADLINE- All entry forms must be received by 11:59pm on 10/1/2026.
 NO EXCEPTIONS.
+Acceptances will be sent by 11:59pm on 10/5/2026.

 COMPETITON SHOWCASE CATEGORIES-